extropium/leaflet_ionic/sql-for-data-science-1-master/week-1/README.md

 )
 ```

-For MySQL there's no guara
+For MySQL there's no guarantee that a temporary table will be deleted.
+Dropping
+temporary tables once they are no longer required is consider